LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/methods.md

 *This method was deprecated - please use the [new method](android-initializeproperties.html){:target="_blank"}.*

 To allow user interaction, the Messaging Mobile SDK must be initiated.
 This API initializes the resources required by the SDK.
-All subsequent API calls, except to the handlePush, assume that the SDK has been initialized.
+All subsequent API calls, except to the handlePushMessage, assume that the SDK has been initialized.
 When the conversation screen is displayed, the server connection for messaging will be established.
 If a user session is already active and an additional SDK init call is made, it will be ignored and will not start an additional session.

 `public static void initialize (Context context, String brandId, InitLivePersonCallBack initCallBack)`